2: Model-Editor, Mechanism-Editor, Part-Editor

 MODEL-EDITOR

-Note: You MUST use the Model-Editor to add at least one Mechanism-Editor.
+You MUST use the Model-Editor to add a minimum of one Mechanism-Editor.

 Model-Editor workspace